admariner/first-bot-for-reddit/docs/README.md

 This is a beginner-level tutorial.
 It assumes you have basic understanding of Python programming language (basic syntax: variables, loops, conditional statements, classes).
 If you are interested in creating a Reddit bot but haven't created one before, you may find this tutorial helpful.

-This bot is built using Python 3 and [PRAW](https://github.com/praw-dev/praw), "Python Reddit API Wrapper" - an open source python package that allows for simple access to Reddit's API.
+This bot is built using Python 3 and [PRAW](https://github.com/praw-dev/praw), "Python Reddit API Wrapper" - an open source python package that allows simple access to Reddit's API.

 ### Features